dilendrauikey8/portfolio-app/README.md

 ## USAGE
-First Clone the git repository.Go to terminal and go to cloned directory.
+First Clone the git repository.Go to terminal.
    #### Install necessary dependencies:
           $ npm i <dependencies>
    #### Now you can run or start this project:
           $ npm run dev

+You can access this project in default local server:http://localhost:3000 <br/>
+Note:All this work should be done in same directory where project is cloned.